Zilliqa/dev-portal-old/docs/dev-tools-cli.md

 ## go-zli

-[zli](https://github.com/Zilliqa/zli) is a command line tool based on the Zilliqa [Golang SDK](https://github.com/Zilliqa/gozilliqa-sdk).
+[zli](https://github.com/Zilliqa/zli) is a command-line tool based on the Zilliqa [Golang SDK](https://github.com/Zilliqa/gozilliqa-sdk).

 ## Source code

-The github respository can be found at [https://github.com/Zilliqa/zli](https://github.com/Zilliqa/zli)
+The Github repository can be found at [https://github.com/Zilliqa/zli](https://github.com/Zilliqa/zli)

 ## Getting zli
-Run the following to clone the respository to your local machine
+Run the following to clone the repository to your local machine
 ```bash
 git clone https://github.com/Zilliqa/zli.git
 ```